 Upon the completion of this offering, the holders of up to approximately 19,074,276 shares of our Class B common stock will be entitled to certain Form S-3 registration rights.
 The holders of Registrable Securities may make a written request that we register the offer and sale of their shares on a registration statement on Form S-3 if we are eligible to file a registration statement on Form S-3 so long as the request covers at least that number of shares with an anticipated offering price (net of underwriting discounts and commissions) of at least \$5.0 million.
 These stockholders may make an unlimited number of requests for registration on Form S-3; however, we will not be required to effect a registration on Form S-3 if we have effected two such registrations within the 12-month period preceding the date of the request.
-In addition, if we determine that it would be materially detrimental to us and our stockholders to effect such a registration, we have the right to defer such registration, not more than once in any 12-month period, for a period of up to 90 days.
+In addition, if we determine that it would be materially detrimental to us and our stockholders to effect such a registration, we have the right to defer such registration on Form S-3 if we give notice to such stockholders of up to 90 days.
 Lastly, we will not be required to effect a demand registration on Form S-3 if we give notice to such stockholders of our bona fide intention to file a registration statement within 120 days of receipt of a request for registration by such stockholders.